Web3-Pi/ethereum-transactions-firewall/README.md

 - This is an asynchronous service, but it serves only one request at a time
   - Requests are not queued
   - New requests sent during acceptance of a previous one are automatically forwarded to the configured RPC endpoint
+- If _.known_contracts_ and _.contract_abis_ were provided then the known contract calls will be rendered with additional details (e.g., custom GLM _transfer_ view will display the target address and the GLM amount)

 ## Testing